World Rugby Museum and Twickenham Stadium tour

 If you enjoyed the stadium tour, you may also want to visit the Webb Ellis Rugby Football Museum and take a tour of Rugby School, both in Rugby, Warwickshire.

-Free Twickenham Stadium tour with the London Pass
+Free tour of Twickenham Stadium with the London Pass

-The London Pass gives you free entry to the World Rugby Museum and Twickenham Stadium tour plus entry to over 80 other attractions in and around London.
+The London Pass gives you a free guided tour of Twickenham Stadium plus entry to over 80 other attractions in London.

 We may earn a small commission if you purchase a London Pass after clicking this link.